andrasq/node-coprocess/README.md

 Api
 ----------------

-### Coprocess.fork( script | func )
+### Coprocess.fork( scriptName | functionBody )

+Create a worker process running the named `scriptName` or the function `functionBody`.
+Script file names are relative to the current working directory, not the source file.

-Create a worker process running the named `script` or the function `func`.
-Functions are saved to temporary files in the current directory `./node-coprocess-XXXXXX.js` and is removed automatically when the parent process exits.
-Filenames are relative to the current working directory, not the source file.
+Functions are converted to source and saved to temporary files in the current directory `./node-coprocess-XXXXXX.js` and get removed automatically when the parent process calls its `process.on('exit')` listeners.
 Worker functions are a convenience, they share no context with the parent function.
 They must load and initialize all their dependencies as if they were in their own file.

     var Coproces = requir('coprocess');